 NCache Deployment Architecture in Azure Kubernetes Service

-The overall layout of NCache’s deployment in Azure Kubernetes Service is like this: You have applications that are connected to a headless Cache Discovery service.
+- Applications: These are connected to a headless Cache Discovery service.
 This service is responsible for allowing clients access to the cluster pods that are running the cache service.
-There’s also a Gateway Service that provides a load balancer to bring the traffic down to specific pods based on the provided client IP.

 Step 1: Create NCache Deployment